-Figure 10 illustrates the 2060 industrial water discharge forecast by county.
-Table 3 summarizes the projected water discharges by planning region and sub-sector.
-Table 4 summarizes the projected water discharges by planning region and county.
+Figure 10 illustrates the 2060 industrial water discharge forecast by county for the 10 water planning regions outside of the Metro District.
+Table 5 summarizes the projected water discharges by planning region and sub-sector.
+Table 6 summarizes the projected water discharges by planning region and county.
+Table 7 shows the industrial discharges by sub-sector and discharge type.
+Table 8 shows the percent of sub-sector discharge by type.
+More than one-third of food processing discharge goes to a municipal wastewater treatment system and 42 percent goes to LAS.
+All of mining discharges are direct discharges as are 94 percent of manufacturing and paper discharges.
 Details of the water discharge forecasts for paper and forest products, manufacturing, mining, and food processing are provided in Appendices B, C, D and E, respectively.